ferranfg/padelapi.org/README.md

 *Other tournaments may include manually curated individual FIP events of particular relevance, such as the FIP World Cup Pairs.

 #### World Padel Tour

+Coverage currently includes 2023 World Padel Tour events.
+Additional historical data is being collected and will be added as it meets quality standards.

 | Level           | Score | Stats   | Point by point |
 |-----------------|-------|---------|----------------|